 - Luminal B

 - Triple negative/basal-like

 These subtypes also appear in ductal carcinoma in situ (DCIS) .

 There are many other less common molecular subtypes, including claudin-low and molecular apocrine types.

 How are molecular subtypes used?

-At this time, molecular subtypes are used mostly in research settings.
+Molecular subtypes are used mostly in research settings.

 The molecular subtype of your tumor is not part of your pathology report and is not used to guide your treatment.